Divorce in the Age of COVID-19

 - You can start a divorce.
-King County does electronic filing so it’s easier to start a divorce in King County.
-Snohomish County is a little more difficult, but it can still be done.
-It will be more difficult (though not impossible) to get a hearing for temporary orders done.
+King County does electronic filing, so it’s easier to start a divorce in King County.
+Snohomish County is a little more difficult, but it still gets done.

 - If you have children, and you need child support, and you are physically separated from your spouse, it is probably faster to go through the Division of Child Support, with the State, instead of filing a motion for child support.
 DCS is still functioning, fairly efficiently, and it is actually probably faster than trying to note a motion for child support, as long as your spouse is working, and gets a W-2 paycheck.

 - If there are children, both counties still require you to go to a Parenting Class, but you can either go electronically, or they will give you attendance certificate electronically.
 Neither County requires in person attendance at this point.
 This is a temporary fix.
 Both counties will probably go back to in-person attendance once the emergency is over.